awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

      `alias/MyAliasName`

    You can create a customer managed key by using the AWS Management Console or the AWS KMS API\.
-The following AWS CLI commands create a customer managed key in the current Region of your AWS account\.
+The following AWS CLI commands create a customer managed key in the current AWS Region of your Amazon Web Services account\.

    ```
    aws kms [create\-key](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)